COMMONLY ASKED QUESTIONS

 Your final count can possibly increase but NEVER decrease.

-The final payment is due 4 days prior to the event.
+The final payment is due 5 days prior to the event if you are paying with a card or cashiers check

-The final payment may be made by cashier’s check or cash.
+The final payment may be made the day of the event if you are paying with cash.

 Payment for Servers is to be made in cash the night of your event.
 Thank you.